cloud-bulldozer/benchmark-operator/docs/uperf.md

         - 1
       runtime: 30
 ```
+`protos` can be udp, tcp or sctp.
+If you want to use sctp, make sure that your OCP cluster is set up to support it.
+Details on how to do that can be found in (setup_sctp.md).

 Will run `stream` w/ `tcp` and message size `1024` three times and
 `stream` w/ `tcp` and message size `16384` three times.
 This will help us